-Games of chance and gaming-machine games can only be explored in casinos (except for the situations listed under 5.1 Premises Licensing).
-Games of chance are defined as those in which the outcome is contingent, as it depends exclusively or predominantly on the player's luck.
-A casino concessionaire can only offer games of chance that are listed in the Macau Gaming Law or that have been approved by the Macau Government.
-The following is the complete list of pre-approved table games that can be offered in Macau casinos:
+Games of chance and gaming-machine games may only be offered in casinos (except for the situations listed under 5.1 Premises Licensing).
+Games of chance are defined as those in which the outcome is contingent, as it depends exclusively or predominantly, on the player's luck.
+A casino concessionaire can only offer games of chance that are listed in the Macau Gaming Law or that have been approved by the Macau government.
+The following is the complete list of pre-approved table games that may be offered in Macau casinos:

 - 3-card baccarat;

 - baccarat;

-- black jack;
+- blackjack;

 - boule;

 - craps;

-- cussec;
+- cussec:

 - casino war;

-- dozen numbers;
+- · dozen numbers;

-- fantan:
+- · fantan;

 - sap i chi or 12-card game;

-- 13-card game;
+- · 13-card game;

 - mahjong;

-- mahjong baccarat;
+- · mahjong baccarat;

-- mahjong paikao;
+- · mahjong paikao;

 - mini paikao;

 - pachinko;

-- paikao;
+- · paikao;

-- fish-prawn-crab;
+- · fish-prawn-crab;

 - 3-card poker;

 - 5-card poker;

-- football poker;
+- · football poker;

-- Q poker;
+- · Q poker;

 - lucky wheel;

-- roulette:
+- roulette;

 - stud poker;

 - super pan 9;

 - taiwan paikao;

-- makccarat;
+- · makccarat:

-- Texas holdem poker;
+- Texas hold 'em poker;

 - fortune 3-card poker;

-- fortune 8;
+- fortune 8:

-- · dragon/phoenix; and
+- dragon/phoenix; and

 - Omaha poker.

-The Macau Secretary of Economy and Finance must approve the rules of each game of chance following a recommendation by the DICJ, at the request of at least one casino concessionaire.
+The Macau Secretary of Economy and Finance must approve the rules of each game of chance, following a recommendation by the DICJ, at the request of at least one casino concessionaire.